Cigoler/product-catalog/src/content/products/109-nice-until-proven-naughty-rect-high.md

 ---
 title: 'Nice Until Proven Naughty'
 description: 'Nice Until Proven Naughty LED light.
 Simple but cute design.
-One that is used with the generic rectangular - Long box.'
+One that is used with the generic rectangular - High box.'
 category: 'LED Light Boxes'
 subcategory: 'Generic Rectangular'
 catalogue number: '109'